The Notre Dame Series on Quantitative Methodology offers advanced training in quantitative methods for social and behavioral research.

 Each volume in the Notre Dame Series on Quantitative Methodology features leading methodologists and substantive experts who provide instruction on innovative techniques designed to enhance quantitative skills in a substantive area.
 This latest volume focuses on the methodological issues and ...

-Michael J. Wenger, Christof Schuster
+Edited By Michael J. Wenger, Christof Schuster

 January 30, 2007

 Statistical and Process Models for Cognitive Neuroscience and Aging addresses methodological techniques for researching cognitive impairment, Alzheimer's disease, the biophysics and structure of the nervous system, the physiology of memory, and the analysis of EEG data.
 Each chapter, written by the...